 I figure that since I've now had one kid, I have a little bit more personal experience to refer to than I did a couple of years ago, BC (before child).

 Nowadays, I also have more professional experience working with women of all sizes who have worked with me to improve their fertility - some "overweight", some "normal weight", some a little "underweight" as far as medical BMI ranges go - and nearly all have been able to fall pregnant by focussing exclusively on their HEALTH.

 This experience flies in the face of the advice of many doctors, scientists, and health professionals that "overweight people just need to lose weight" in order to fall pregnant.

-So before we dive into the 7 fertility boosting essentials that I work on with clients who wish to conceive, it's really important that you understand one important thing.
-This is so important that it's actually the first of my 7 fertility-boosting tips I want to discuss.
+So before we dive into my fertility boosting essentials that I work on with clients who wish to conceive, it's really important that you understand one important thing.
+This is so important that it's actually the first of the fertility-boosting tips I want to discuss.
 To fall pregnant, you must...

 1. focus on health, not weight

 I've conversed with a number of healthy larger-bodied mums and wannabe mums, and their experiences seeking fertility health advice are nothing short of disappointing.
 It goes something like this:

 Usually, they've had some kind of brief encounter with a GP who has handed them an infuriatingly simplified factsheet explaining that "with a healthy eating plan (i.e. a diet) and regular exercise (i.e. torturous movement for the sole purpose of burning fat), you’ll be on your way to a HEALTHY WEIGHT (whatever the fuck that means!)".